minnyres/texstudio-windows-arm64/README.md

 ## How to build

 TeXstudio for Windows ARM64 is cross compiled on Windows x64 hosts.
 We are using Github actions to automatically build and release the binaries.

+## See also
+TeX Live 2025 binaries for WoA is available at [minnyres/texlive-windows-arm64](https://github.com/minnyres/texlive-windows-arm64).